Ahmadnagar Sultanate

-The Ahmadnagar Sultanate was a late medieval Indian Muslim kingdom located in the northwestern Deccan, between the sultanates of Gujarat and Bijapur, ruled by the Nizam Shahi or Bahri dynasty.
-Malik Ahmed, the Bahmani governor of Junnar after defeating the Bahmani army led by general Jahangir Khan on 28 May 1490 declared independence and established the Nizam Shahi dynasty rule over the sultanate of Ahmednagar.
-Initially his capital was in the town of Junnar with its fort, later renamed Shivneri.
-In 1494, the foundation was laid for the new capital Ahmadnagar.
-In 1636 Aurangzeb, then Mugal viceroy of Deccan, finally annexed the sultanate to the Mughal Empire.
+The Ahmadnagar Sultanate was a medieval Marathi Muslim kingdom located in the northwestern Deccan, between the sultanates of Gujarat and Bijapur, ruled by the Nizam Shahi dynasty.
+It was established by Malik Ahmad Nizam Shah I in 1490.
+He was the son of Malik Hasan Bahri and was originally part of the Kulkarnis of Pathri in Marathwada.
+After serving as governor of Beed and other districts, Malik Ahmad declared independence from the Bahmani Sultanate and established Ahmadnagar Sultanate.
+Initially the capital was in the town of Junnar with its fort, later renamed Shivneri.
+In 1494, the foundation was laid for the new capital Ahmednagar.
+A land fort called Ahmednagar Qila was the headquarters of the Ahmednagar Sultanate.